-Here is a beautiful picture of Dhok tree with tree magpies in Ranthambore.
+Here is a beautiful picture of Dhok tree with Rufous Treepies in Ranthambore.

-I keep writing about some of my hiking trips in Jaipur where I get to see this tree in abundance.
+I keep sharing my hiking trips in Jaipur where I get to see this tree in abundance.
 Check out this beautiful forest lined with many Anogeissus Pendula trees in Hike along Dhok tree trail

-I hope that we all do something to ensure its survival.
+I hope that we all do something to ensure its growth & survival in the wilderness.

 Check out other stories in the Trees of Jaipur.